 Travel & Accessibility

 I will not go into detail on how to get to NYC.
 Most people should be able to figure that out.

 But how to get to the start area of the NYC Half marathon is a bit more tricky.
 You have to enter through the south side of Central Park, because that is where the security check points and bag drop facilities are.
 I took the subway to Columbus Circle, which was absolutely fine.

 The security checks take a while, and you are not allowed to bring anything with you.
 Backpacks, rucksacks and hydration vests are forebidden.
 You then have to walk up north to your actual starting corral, which takes around 10 minutes.
 Getting back home from the finish area was also easy.
 You just have to continue walking and will come to Fulton Street Station, where you have Subway access.

 Bib Pick up was easy and everything went smoothly.
 The expo was not very big.
 It basically consisted of a New Balance stall, one United stall and one other stall.
 They had a big board with all the registered runners, which of course was a good foto opportunity.

 The NYC Half Marathon course starts in Central Park and then heads up north, doing a weird loop and then back through Central Park towards the South.
 It crosses Times Square (it is the only race to do so) and then turns right towards the river.
 It then runs along the river towards One World Trade Center, goes through the Battery Park Tunnel and finishes close to Wallstreet.

 NYC Half Marathon Finish Area

 Everything in the finish area was absolutely perfect.
-You get your medal.
-You get a blanket.
-You get a pre packed bag with food and drinks.
-You can have pictures taken.
-You collect your bag.
-You can get changed.
+You get your medal, a blanket and a pre packed bag with food and drinks.
+You can have pictures taken, collect your bag and can get changed.

 No waiting whatsoever, everything runs very smoothly.
 And thrn you exit the finish area and get the best view on One World Trade Center possible!